PennLINC/babs/docs/source/preparation_config_yaml_file.rst

     * No, not all arguments.
 Usually you only need to provide named arguments (i.e., those with flags starting with ``-`` or ``--``), but not positional arguments.
-    * :bdg-warning:`warning` Exception for named arguments: Make sure you do NOT include these named arguments, as they've already been handled by BABS:
+    * :octicon:`alert-fill` :bdg-warning:`warning` Exception for named arguments: Make sure you do NOT include these named arguments, as they've already been handled by BABS:

         * ``--participant-label``
         * ``--bids-filter-file``
-    * :bdg-warning:`warning` Exception for positional arguments: if you have more than one input datasets, you must use ``$INPUT_PATH`` to specify which dataset to use for the positional argument BIDS dataset.
+    * :octicon:`alert-fill` :bdg-warning:`warning` Exception for positional arguments: if you have more than one input datasets, you must use ``$INPUT_PATH`` to specify which dataset to use for the positional argument input BIDS dataset.
-      See below bullet point "Key placeholders:" -> ``$INPUT_PATH`` for more.
+      See :ref:`advanced_manual_singularity_run` --> bullet point "When more than one input dataset" for more.

 * What's the format I should follow when providing an argument?